aliyun/alibabacloud-kms-java-sdk/README.md

 }
 ```
 ### 3. You must not only perform key operations through a VPC gateway, but also manage KMS resources through a public gateway.
-#### Refer to the following sample code to call the KMS CreateKey API and the Encrypt API.
+#### Refer to the following sample code to call the KMS CreateKey API and AdvanceEncrypt API.
 For more API examples, see [operation samples](./examples/src/main/java/com/aliyun/kms/kms20160120/samples/operation) and [manage samples](./examples/src/main/java/com/aliyun/kms/kms20160120/samples/manage)
 ```Java
 public class Sample {